 Make the Pie Crust:

-Bake the Cream Cheese Pie:
+Prepare the Cream Cheese Filling:

-- Add in the egg, sour cream, vanilla extract and almond extract and beat until smooth, about 1 minute.
+- Add in the sour cream, egg, vanilla extract, and almond extract and beat until smooth, about 1 minute.

-- Transfer the filling into the prepared crust and bake for 45-55 minutes, or until the outer 2-½” is slightly puffed and the filling doesn’t wiggle.
+- Bake for 45 to 55 minutes, or until the outer 2-½ inches of the filling is slightly puffed and the filling doesn’t wiggle.

 Make Strawberry Topping and Assemble Pie: